nuxt-community/legacy-modules/modules/axios/README.md

 ## Dynamic API Backend
 Please notice that, `API_URL` is saved into bundle on build, CANNOT be changed on runtime!
-You may use [proxy](../proxy) module for dynamically route api requests to different backend on test/staging/production.
+You may use [proxy](../proxy) module to dynamically route api requests on test/staging/production.

 **Example: (`nuxt.config.js`)**